Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

 \section{Methodology}

 In this section, we present a taxonomy of MMCL methods.
 Figure~\ref{fig: Taxonomy of Continual Learning} categorizes MMCL methods into four types, which we elaborate in the subsections below.
 We summarize detailed properties of MMCL methods in \Cref{tab:summarizations} and the representative architectures of MMCL methods in \Cref{fig:Architectures}.
 Note that \Cref{tab:summarizations} and \Cref{fig:Architectures} focus on methods of vision and language modalities, and methods of other modalities are summarized in \Cref{tab:summarization other modalities}.
-To ensure readability, we first introduce classical unimodal CL methods, as they are either the predecessors of various MMCL methods or are extensively compared in MMCL works.